-- ▶ Help with housing: a financial assistance is granted by the PCSW to help with the purchase of furniture; - ► Financial aid: granting of a sum that varies between 729.20 EUR to 1,478.22 EUR per month depending of the situation of the person (single person, family with children, etc); - Psychosocial support; - ▶ Other types of assistance such as: basic needs (e.g. clothes), food aids, help for families in difficulty, energy assistance.
+- ▶ help with housing: a financial assistance is granted by the PCSW to help with the purchase of furniture; - ▶ financial aid: the amount depends on the situation of the person (single person, family with children, etc.).
+The PCSW determines the need and type of aid to be provided.
+If the aid is financial, the PCSW determines its amount so that the person can live in a way that is compatible with human dignity. - psychosocial support; - other types of assistance such as: basic needs (e.g. clothes), food aids, help for families in difficulty, energy assistance.